About The Campus Life Mentor (CLM) Program

 Mentors are experienced students from a variety of backgrounds who serve as role models to new students by helping them transition and acclimate to the University of Utah through individual interactions as well as small and large group events in the fall and spring semesters.

 New students are paired with a Mentor in a small group of no more than 15 students.
-Students are matched with their Mentor over the summer based on similar areas of interest.
+Students are matched with their mentor over the summer based on our CLM matching process.
 Mentors first make contact with their small groups at the end of the summer, and establish a connection before the beginning of the fall semester.
 The CLM Kickoff event is held during Welcome Week, and each month there are multiple CLM and campus events that Mentors can attend with their small groups.
 Mentors also make individual contact with all members of their small group multiple times each month to provide an important line of communication.

 CLM Core Values